-Boyd, a Democrat, was the representative for Kentucky's 1st congressional district from 1853 to 1855.
+Boyd was the representative for Kentucky’s 1st congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1835 to Mar 1855, Boyd missed 1,971 of 5,535 roll call votes, which is 35.6%.
 This is worse than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.